-FIGURE 10: SOUTH TRYON STREET & STEELE CREEK ROAD RENDERING
+FIGURE 10: GRAHAM STREET & DALTON AVENUE RENDERING

-Rendering shows a perspective from the pedestrian level of the public plaza space and active ground floor uses oriented to public spaces or streets within the Community Activity Center.
+Rendering shows a perspective from the pedestrian level of the vertically integrated uses and pedestrian-oriented buildings within the Innovation Mixed-Use area.

-FOCUS AREA #2 | STEELE CREEK ROAD & DIXIE RIVER ROAD
+FOCUS AREA #2 | TRYON STREET & ATANDO AVENUE

-Existing development in the area is classified as Commercial, which is characterized by car-oriented destinations for retail and service uses, typically within low-rise buildings located along major streets.
-The area is recommended to evolve into Community Activity Center (CAC) and Neighborhood Center (NC).
-CAC development is characterized by a mix of uses set within mid-rise buildings, while NC development features a mix of neighborhood-serving uses (retail, dining, office, services) within low-rise buildings.
-Development within both CAC and NC is pedestrian-oriented and easily accessible to surrounding neighborhoods.
+Existing development in the area is classified as Commercial and Manufacturing & Logistics (M&L).
+Commercial development is characterized by car-oriented destinations for retail, dining, and service uses, typically within low-rise buildings.
+M&L development is characterized by large scale, low-rise manufacturing, warehousing, or distribution facilities.
+The area is recommended to evolve into Community Activity Center, which is characterized by a mix of uses.
+These uses are set within mid-rise buildings in a pedestrian-oriented environment that is easily accessible to nearby neighborhoods.
 This Place Type change will add a greater mix of uses and density to the recommended area.
 To support the change, future development will provide additional mobility, open space, and placemaking elements.